fly-lang/fly/llvm/docs/CMake.rst

   Adds benchmarks to the list of default targets.
 Defaults to OFF.

 **LLVM_INCLUDE_BENCHMARKS**:BOOL
-  Generate build targets for the LLVM benchmarks.
+  GenStmt build targets for the LLVM benchmarks.
 Defaults to ON.

 **LLVM_APPEND_VC_REV**:BOOL
   Embed version control revision info (Git revision id).